emcuttle/DSA_Final_Project/README.md

 ```
 kubectl -n gp-engine-mizzou-dsa-cloud create -f pod.yml
 ```
-5. Move into the running pod:
+5. Exec into the running pod:
 ```
 kubectl -n gp-engine-mizzou-dsa-cloud exec -it ecc7r-sar-project-pod-- /bin/bash
 ```
-6. Create the directory/folder where you want the data to go and then move into it
+6. Create the directory/folder where you want the data to go within the mounted PVC on the pod and then move into it
 ```
 mkdir project_folder_name
 cd project_folder_name
 ```
-7. Clone the git repo into the mounted PVC within that is now accessible within the pod
+7. Clone the git repo into the mounted PVC within that is accessible through the pod.
+The repo should now be accessible within the pod.
 ```
 git clone https://github.com/emcuttle/DSA_Final_Project
 ```